 Thyroid glandular is an alternative to hormones and can be purchased through health food stores OR online and essential thyroid nutrients include the B-complex family, selenium, zinc, and adaptogens (especially Ashwagandha) for reducing stress on the adrenals and thyroid.
 (Note: Thyroid glandular is shown on the supplement page.
 Click HERE to go there.)

-Bladderwrack can also be used as a very safe low dose iodine supplement.
+Bladderwrack is the only safe low dose iodine supplement that we recommend.
 Liquid iodine should not be used unless working closely with a doctor or practitioner.
 Always be sure to be taking adequate amounts of selenium and zinc.

 Vitamin C is essential for the immune system as well, however taking high doses can work against the thyroid, so be sure to consult with a doctor on dosages and consider staying below 5 grams daily unless warranted.